-3. Do not increase the size of the collar until your dog has responded well to it.
+3. Do not increase the collar size until your dog responds well to it.

 4. Keep the collar on your dog for a short period (5-10 minutes) before you start training with it.

 5. For the easiest way to introduce your dog to a training collar, use the “Clicker training method.”
 A clicker is a tool that can be used to train your dog.
 Once you have the collar on your dog, the next step is to adjust the settings.
 For this, you will need to determine how many corrections your dog receives.
-The most common number of corrections a dog gets is one correction that fails to respond correctly every two seconds.
+A dog’s most common number of corrections is one correction that fails to respond correctly every two seconds.

 6. When your dog responds correctly, give him a click and reward him with a treat or some playtime.